octo-technology/OpenTezos/docs/michelson/tutorial.md

 The behavior of `GET`, `UPDATE` and `MEM` instructions is the same on big_maps as on standard maps.
 Note however that single operations on big_maps have higher gas costs than those over standard maps (because, under the hood, they have to load and deserialize data on demand).

-A big_map also has a lower storage cost than a standard map of the same size.

 ##### Building a map

 The `EMPTY_MAP 'key 'val` instruction builds a new empty map.
 It requires the type definition of the key (_'key_) and types definition of the value (_'val_).